 SAMe (pronounced 'Sammy') is short for S-adenosylmethionine.
-It is a chemical that is produced in the body.
-No food has SAMe.
+SAMe is a chemical that is produced naturally by the body.

-Many studies did not report negative effects.
-It is not clear whether these effects were systematically investigated.
-Some participants taking SAMe have reported anxiety effects and mania.
+Some studies of SAMe have found that it did not cause any more side-effects than placebos or anti-depressant medication.
+However, it is not clear whether these side-effects were thoroughly investigated.
+Some participants taking SAMe have reported experiencing anxiety and mania.

 SAMe is available in health food shops, chemist shops and on the internet.
 It can be expensive to buy.
 Consult a health professional to make sure that you get the most effective type and dosage.

 SAMe appears to be a promising treatment for mild-to-moderate depressive symptoms in the short term.
 More research is needed to be sure it is effective.